MINUTES OF THE OHIO RAIL DEVELOPMENT COMMISSION

 CALL TO ORDER AND ROLL CALL

-Chairman Betts asked for a motion for approval of the minutes from the September meeting.
-Commissioner Wolfe moved to approve the minutes and Commissioner Wood seconded the motion.
-The minutes were approved as presented.
+Chairman Betts asked for a motion to approve the Minutes of the May 12, 2005 Commission meeting.
+Commissioner Sowers moved to approve the Minutes and Commissioner Wood seconded the motion.
+The Minutes were approved as presented.

 APPROVED PROJECT BRIEFING